Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Well, this is why we had lots of rules about these things.

-I mean, this is why the Germanic science societies think adultery is the worst thing you can do.
+I mean, this is why the Germanic societies think adultery is the worst thing you can do.

-Michael says women gain more college degrees.
+Michael says, are women getting more college degrees?

-Well, yes, they tend to be degrees in lacking in practical applications, humanities, gender studies, fine arts, etc.
+Well, yes, they tend to be degrees in lacking in practical applications.

-Uh but this is a problem for women.
+But this is a problem for women.

-And that's the uh that's the point.
+And that's the point.

 Well, that's the thing.

-Sydney Sweeney is the herald of the return of normalcy, right?
+Sidney Sweeney is the herald of the return of normalcy, right?

-Whether she means to be or not, it's just and the thing about Sydney Sweeney, I'm sure she's not a political person in any particular way.
+And the thing about Sidney Sweeney, I'm sure she's not a political person in any particular way.

 She just doesn't seem to hate men.